List of emergency and first responder agencies that responded to the September 11 attacks

 This article is a list of the emergency and first responder agencies that responded to the September 11 attacks against the United States, on September 11, 2001.
+This list generally only lists those agencies that were part of the first response on 9/11.

 These agencies responded during and after the attack and were part of the search-and-rescue, security, firefighting, clean-up, investigation, evacuation, support and traffic control on September 11.

 World Trade Center, New York City, September 11

 This list is a list of emergency services, first responder agencies and organisations that responded to the terrorist attack at the original World Trade Center in New York City.

 Law enforcement agencies

 At least 10 law enforcement agencies responded to the terrorist attacks at the WTC.

 There were many losses, from these agencies: